enkore/i3pystatus/docs/formatting.rst

 formatp
 -------

-Some modules use an extended format string syntax (the mpd module, for example).
+Some modules use an extended format string syntax (the :py:mod:`.mpd` module, for example).
 Given the format string below the output adapts itself to the available data.

 ::